 - Lyme Disease

-Dr. Phillips offers a 7 in 1 vaccine to help your pet have the save level of protection with fewer visits.
+Dr. Qasim offers a 7 in 1 vaccine to help your pet have the same level of protection with fewer visits.
 Our advanced veterinary equipment, experience, and relationships with manufacturers allow us to offer our vaccinations at affordable prices while providing the top quality care for pets we have become known for

-By choosing Dr. Phillips, we will help you make the right decision to keep your pet safe to help you enjoy a long and healthy life together.
-Call us to book your appointment, test, or discuss your pet’s health with one of our friendly staff today at (407) 352-2579.
+By choosing Dr. Phillips Animal Hospital, we will help you make the right decision to keep your pet safe to help you enjoy a long and healthy life together.
+Contact us to book your appointment, test, or discuss your pet’s health with one of our friendly staff today at (407) 352-2579.